VikashChoudhary-04/Burp-Suite-Mastery/docs/16-Modern-Application-Testing/12-WebSocket-Testing-with-Burp-Suite.md

 * Cross-Site WebSocket Hijacking generally requires a combination of browser-applied credentials, insufficient origin protection, cross-site connectivity, and meaningful sensitive capability.
 * Missing `Origin` validation alone is not enough to prove exploitable CSWSH.
 * Server-pushed messages should be reviewed for unnecessary sensitive data, cross-user exposure, and cross-tenant leakage.
+* GraphQL subscriptions carried over WebSockets require authentication, subscription authorization, object and tenant boundary checks, and review of sensitive event exposure.
+* User-controlled WebSocket data may cross multiple processing boundaries, so injection testing should trace data through storage, transformation, and final rendering or execution contexts.
+* Stored WebSocket-originated data may later surface through HTTP pages, dashboards, notifications, email, or other clients; output encoding and sanitization must be evaluated at the eventual sink.
+* SameSite, Secure, Domain, and Path cookie attributes can materially affect cross-site WebSocket attack feasibility and should be considered alongside Origin validation.
 * WebSocket rate-limit and connection-limit testing must remain low volume and should not become stress testing.
 * Final application state must be verified after state-changing WebSocket tests rather than relying only on protocol responses.
 * Strong findings demonstrate a clear difference between expected and actual security behavior using controlled accounts, controlled objects, reproducible messages, and meaningful impact.